pikepdf/pikepdf/docs/tutorial.rst

     >>> Job(['pikepdf', '--check', '../tests/resources/fourpages.pdf'])

-You can also specify jobs in QPDF Job JSON:
+You can also specify jobs in qpdf Job JSON:

 .. code-block:: python